Koa Moana 24: U.S. Marines Initiate Peleliu Civic Center Construction

-U.S. Marines with Combat Logistics Battalion 13, Combat Logistics Regiment 17, 1st Marine Logistics Group, execute the demolition phase of the Peleliu Civic Center restoration project on Peleliu, Republic of Palau, July 1, 2024, an effort to commemorate the upcoming 80th anniversary of the Battle of Peleliu.
-Featured in the video is Gunnery Sgt.
-Raymond Hosch, utilities chief of Combat Logistics Detachment - Palau, CLB-13.
-During the Koa Moana deployment throughout the Indo-Pacific region, U.S. Marines and Sailors from I Marine Expeditionary Force work to strengthen alliances and partnerships through interoperable capabilities, combined operations, theater security cooperation, and capacity-building efforts.
-(U.S. Marine Corps video by Cpl.
+U.S. Marine Corps Sgt.
+Matias Maturana-Reyes, a water support technician with Combat Logistics Battalion 13, Combat Logistics Regiment 17, 1st Marine Logistics Group, and a native of Norwalk, Connecticut, executes the deconstruction phase of the Peleliu Civic Center restoration project on Peleliu, Republic of Palau, July 1, 2024, an effort to commemorate the upcoming 80th anniversary of the Battle of Peleliu.
+During Koa Moana’s deployment throughout the Indo-Pacific region, U.S. Marines and Sailors from I Marine Expeditionary Force, work to strengthen alliances and partnerships with development of interoperable capabilities, combined operations, theater security cooperation, and capacity-building efforts.
+Exercises like Koa Moana administer 1st MLG to tackle complex challenges by fostering collaboration among bold thinkers and employing creative methods to optimize prepositioning, enhance sustainment and distribution networks, and bolster readiness in distributed environments such as Palau, the Federal States of Micronesia, and Papua New Guinea.
+(U.S. Marine Corps photo by Cpl.
 Brandon Marrero)

 |Date Taken: